bpsm/edn-java/README.md

         <version>0.1-SNAPSHOT</version>
     </dependency>

 You'll have to build it form source yourself using Maven.
-This libraray is not currently available in any public repository.
+This library is not currently available in any public repository.

 ## Usage